awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

   + If the service uses a [service role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-role) or [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role) to make a call on the principal's behalf\.
   + If the service uses the credentials of an IAM principal to make a request on the principal's behalf\.
   + If the call is made directly by an IAM principal\.
+  + If the call is made by an anonymous requester\.
 + **Value type** – Single\-valued

 You can use this condition key to limit access to your trusted identities and expected network locations while safely granting access to an AWS service\.